mikl0s/MDV/README.md

 1. Launch MDV
 2. Open a Markdown file via File → Open or drag & drop
 3. Use the menu to:
-   - Switch themes (Settings → Theme)
+   - Switch themes (follows Windows theme)
    - Change fonts (Settings → Font)
    - Export to PDF (File → Export to PDF)